Phillips Collection Review

 Jacob Lawrence's epic Migration Series portrays the mass movement of African Americans from the rural South to the industrial North beginning in World War I.

-The Phillips is open late every Thursday until 8:30 pm.
-On the first Thursday of the month, the museum hosts Phillips after 5, combining live music, gallery talks, entertainment, and a cash bar.
+On Thursday, The Phillips is open until 8:30 pm. and, on the first Thursday of the month, Phillips after 5 ($12) combines live music, gallery talks, food, and a cash bar.
 Reservations are strongly advised.

 Take a break in Tryst at the Phillips café, overlooking the museum courtyard.

-There are tours of the museum, all at noon: Spotlight Talks, 15 minutes focusing on one artwork, Tuesday to Fridays; introduction to the permanent collection on Saturdays; tours of special exhibitions on Sundays.
+Spotlight Talks, 15 minutes long and focusing on one artwork, are offered Tuesday to Friday at noon.
+Tours are also offered at noon on weekends: an introduction to the permanent collection on Saturday and special exhibitions on Sunday.
 Tours are unreserved and included in admission.

 Download the Phillips's free app (using the museum's free public Wi-Fi) to learn more about the works in the galleries during your visit.